06/21/2023

 It is also the only Paralympic sport in which wheelchairs are allowed to collide.
 To learn more about this powerful sport, we spoke with Tomoshige Kabetani , who plays for the Japanese national wheelchair rugby team.

-As well as being an accomplished athlete, Kabetani is also a licensed dentist, we caught up with Kabetani to explore the sport in a little more depth and explore Tokyo a little deeper along the way too.
+As well as being an accomplished athlete, Kabetani is also a licensed dentist.
+We caught up with Kabetani to explore the sport in a little more depth and explore Tokyo a little deeper along the way too.

 An argument for choosing a sport you "can do" rather than one you "want to do".